jamesaffeld/f5-agility-labs-xc/docs/class4/module1/lab2.rst

 |

-Verify the XC Node Health
+Verify the XC Node's Health
 ---------------------------

 If you are not already logged into the console, please do so now by opening the following URL in your browser: